 Just as the processor checks for valid prefetched instructions, it also performs some checks of data values for control operations.
 The RTE instruction checks the validity of the stack format code.
 For floating-point unit (FPU) state frames, the FRESTORE instruction compares the internal version number of the processor to that contained in the state frame (refer to Section 9 Floating-Point Unit (MC68040 Only)).
 This check ensures that the processor can correctly interpret internal FPU state information from the state frame.
 If any of these checks determine that the format of the data is improper, the instruction generates a format error exception.
-This exception saves a stack frame, generates exception vector number 14, and continues execution at the address in the format exception vector.
-The stacked PC value is the logical address of the instruction that detected the format error.
+This exception saves a stack frame, generates exception vector number 14, and continues execution at the address in the format detected the format error.